 Mental Health Treatment in Drug Rehab

-Drug rehab centers are essentially different from other mental health institutions.
+Drug rehabilitation center are essentially different from other mental health institutions.
 However, a large proportion of addicts suffer from mental illness, and drug rehabs can provide excellent treatment for them.
-For progress to occur, both conditions need to be treated together, which is what all the best drug rehab centers do.
+For progress to occur, both conditions need to be treated together, which is what all the drug rehab Malibu centers do.

 - Robert E. Drake, Carolyn Mercer-McFadden, Kim T. Mueser, Gregory J. McHugo, Gary R. Bond, Review of Integrated Mental Health and Substance Abuse Treatment for Patients With Dual Disorders, Schizophrenia Bulletin, Volume 24, Issue 4, 1998, Pages 589–608, https://doi.org/10.1093/oxfordjournals.schbul.a033351